jonasjaeger-sci/mod905/docs/examples/examples-md-fb.rst

 ..............................................................

-For the Python class representing the potential function, we import the module we just compiled, and make use of the methods defined in that module.
+For the Python class representing the potential function, we import the module we just compiled and make use of the methods defined in that module.

 .. pyretis-collapse-block::